 Samoan nationals will have to apply for the European Travel Information and Authorization System (ETIAS) in order to travel to countries in Europe’s Schengen Area.
 The ETIAS visa waiver will be mandatory for all foreign visitors who are currently visa-exempt, including Samoans.
-This new system will be implemented in 2021.
+This new system will be implemented by the end of 2022.

 Samoa is one of many countries whose citizens enjoy visa exemption for Schengen countries.
 At the moment, nationals of Samoa can stay in Europe for up to 90 days without having to apply for any visa or permit.
-Starting in 2021, registering with ETIAS will be an obligatory requirement.
+By the end of 2022, registering with ETIAS will be an obligatory requirement.
 ETIAS is not technically a visa, but a travel authorization.
 The registration process is much simpler than for a consular visa.

 ETIAS will improve security throughout the Schengen Area by allowing border control authorities to screen travelers before they arrive in Europe.
 This will not only make Europe safer for the people who live there, but also for international visitors.